 "Five hundred copies of this essay have been printed at the Bird & Bull Press, North Hills, Pennsylvania.
 Copies 1-200 for distribution to members of the Philobiblon Club of Philadelphia."
 The work is printed in Baskerville type on Strathmore Artlaid paper.

 Taylor & Morris, Twenty-one Years of Bird & Bull, B8.
-New.
-As issued in brown textured paper wrappers with a paper spine label on the front cover.
+As issued in brown textured paper wrappers with a paper spine label on the front cover; minor, slim, one-inch streak of lighter discoloration to cover at fore-edge.
 (Inventory #: 35762)